 In calculating the appropriate annual fee for General membership, please indicate your current consolidated employee headcount in the membership level selected.
 Solely for purposes of calculating fees, Consolidated Employees include all employees of Related Companies (as defined in the Charter), which include any direct and indirect parent companies, and all sister and subsidiary entities.
 Employees do not include third party contractors.
 For General Members, at the first anniversary of membership, if membership is not canceled at least thirty days prior to the first anniversary of membership, a prorated amount of fees for the remainder of that calendar year will be assessed (and membership will proceed on a calendar-year based renewal cycle thereafter).

-Network Agreements:
+Utility Agreements:

-The member agrees to be bound by the Network Agreements defining the terms of service and participation in an operational project governed by the Directed Fund.
-In the case of any future revisions to the Network Agreements, the member will be bound by the latest version of the Network Agreements, or the member may offer 30 days notice to cancel their membership and continue operating under the prior version Network Agreements for an additional 30 days until the membership cancels.
-The Network Agreements for the Directed Fund are available here.
+The member agrees to be bound by the Utility Agreements defining the terms of service and participation in an operational project governed by the Directed Fund.
+In the case of any future revisions to the Utility Agreements, the member will be bound by the latest version of the Utility Agreements, or the member may offer 30-days notice to cancel their membership and continue operating under the prior version Utility Agreements for an additional 30 days until the membership cancels.
+The Utility Agreements for the Directed Fund are available here.

 Membership Terms: